Erin’s Recipe Rundown

-If you are planning to bake up a batch of gingerbread cookies over this holiday season, I have the perfect recipe for you.
+‘Tis the season!
+If you’re planning on baking up a batch of gingerbread cookies over the holiday season, I have the perfect recipe for you.

-This is my Grandma’s tried-and-true gingerbread recipe – made with a few tweaks to be gluten-free.
-I hope you love them as much as we do!
-It’s one of my very favorite Christmas cookie recipes!
+This is my Grandma’s tried-and-true gingerbread recipe — made gluten-free with just a few adjustments.
+Secret ingredients make them soft, chewy, and great for decorating.
+It’s one of my absolute favorite Christmas cookie recipes!

 Ingredients You’ll Need

-• Gluten-Free 1:1 Baking Flour: Also known as gluten-free measure-for-measure flour.
-I like to use a gluten-free flour blend that contains xanthan gum.
+• Gluten-free flour: I highly recommend using a gluten-free measure-for-measure flour that contains xanthan gum.
 This is my favorite brand

 • Shortening: These cookies are made with shortening instead of butter!
-It’s one of the tricks to the best soft and chewy consistency.
+It’s one trick for getting the perfect soft and chewy consistency.
+It also helps the cookies hold their shape better than butter.
 If you like a butter flavor, you can use butter-flavored shortening.

-• Molasses: A classic ingredient that gives gingerbread cookie recipes their characteristic color and flavor.
+• Molasses: A classic ingredient that gives gingerbread cookie recipes their characteristic color while adding a greater depth of flavor and softness.

 • Ground Ginger: These wouldn’t be gingerbread cookies without ginger.
-A full tablespoon gives the cookies great flavor.
+A full tablespoon allows the distinct spicy flavor to shine in this recipe.
+The other spices help bring out the warmth even more.

 How to Make Gluten-Free Gingerbread Cookies

-• In the separate bowl of a stand mixer with a paddle attachment (or using a hand mixer), add the shortening and sugar.
-Mix on medium speed for 2 minutes until thoroughly creamed.
+• In the bowl of a stand mixer: Use a paddle attachment to cream together the shortening and sugar on medium speed for 2 minutes.
+You can use a hand mixer, if you don’t have a stand mixer.

 Tip: It’s important to chill the dough for best results so the cookies hold their shape during baking.
 Chilling the dough also gives the gluten-free flour time to hydrate so the cookies has the best consistency.

-• Bake for 9-10 minutes until set.
-Let the gluten-free gingerbread men cool for 3 minutes on the baking sheet then transfer to a wire cooling rack to cool completely.
+• Bake: Bake at 375°F for 9-10 minutes until set.
+Let cool 3 minutes then move to a wire rack to cool the rest of the way.
+Decorate and enjoy!

 Best Icing for Gluten-Free Gingerbread Cookies